-- Travis CI Free online service providing continuous integration functionality for open source projects.
+- GitHub Actions GitHub Actions provideFree online continuous integration functionality for projects.
 Tests are ran automatically on every git commit.
-Integrates with GitHub to notify you if a pull request passes or fails all unitests. - Coveralls Free online service providing code test coverage reporting.
-Integrates with GitHub to notify you if a pull-request would improve/decrease overall code test coverage. - unittest Python unit testing framework.
-All bitmath tests are written using this framework. - nose Per the nose website: "extends unittest to make testing easier". nose is used to run our unit tests. - coverage A tool for measuring code coverage of Python programs.
-For bitmath we require a minimum test coverage of 90%.
-This is invoked by nose automatically. - pep8 A tool to check Python code against some of the style conventions in PEP 0008. - pyflakes A simple program which checks Python source files for errors. - virtualenv A tool to create isolated Python environments.
+In the past we used Travis for this functionality. - unittest Python unit testing framework.
+All bitmath tests are written using this framework. - PyTest Per the pytest website: "The pytest framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries". pytest is used to run our unit tests. - pycodestyle A tool to check Python code against some of the style conventions in PEP 0008. - pyflakes A simple program which checks Python source files for errors. - virtualenv A tool to create isolated Python environments.
 Allows us to install additional package dependencies without requiring access to the system site-packages directory. - Makefiles Utility scripts used for project building and testing.
 How bitmath uses Makefiles is described later in this section.